agalex1974/CreoSurfaceReconstructionFromPC/README.md

 After following the above steps you should be able to run the plugin in Creo Parametric.
 To do so open a part session in it and go to the **Tools** tab, click on **Auxiliary Applications** and select the protk.dat file in the folder the plugin was created like in the image below:<br><br>
 ![enter image description here](https://github.com/agalex1974/CreoSurfaceReconstructionFromPC/blob/main/ReadMeImages/6.jpg?raw=true)
 <br><br>
 After you open the plugin you need to press start and provided you followed all steps correctly the plugin should be in the state running.
 Then on the right a button tools should appear.
-By pressing on it you can run the application like in the image below:<br>
+By pressing on it you can run the application like in the image below:<br><br>
 ![enter image description here](https://github.com/agalex1974/CreoSurfaceReconstructionFromPC/blob/main/ReadMeImages/7.jpg?raw=true)